Baby Friendly Vegetable Muffins

 A few ideas for alternatives are things like, mushrooms which add a bit of extra protein to the muffins.
 If I'm adding mushrooms I like to cook them a little before adding them in, it helps to draw out some of the flavour and some of the moisture at the same time.
 You can switch the spinach for other leafy greens you may have on hand such as; silverbeet, kale or even beetroot leaves if you happen to be growing some beetroot.
 You can use grated broccoli or cauliflower, both are great healthy options you may have on hand.
 You could also switch out the cheddar cheese for Parmesan cheese if you wish to for a stronger flavour.

 I want to mention these again, as they are one of my greatest weapons for a quick set up and clean up when cooking muffins, I use silicon mini-muffin and mini-loaf tins and they are just fantastic.
 No need to grease them or line them with anything and food just wipes straight off.
 They will definitely make your life easier and they are the perfect size for little hands and tummies to handle.
-(This is an affiliate link and I get a commission for purchases made through this link, all opinions on this product are my own, please read my disclosure statement for more details).

 These muffins can be stored in the fridge for up to three days but if you do want to store them longer, they freeze great too and can be defrosted at any time for an easy, convenient snack.
 I like to do batches of these and other flavours of muffins, such as my Apricot Muffins, so I have a stash in the freezer that will last me a while and I don't have to stress about snacks or baking for my little man constantly.